beatak777/Bootstrap-Portfolio/README.md

 ## <a name='Credits'></a>Credits

+- Special thanks to Laura, EdX Bootcamp Tutor for providing us the detailed Skills list.

+- Special thansk to [Bootstrap](https://getbootstrap.com/docs/5.3) for providing the code snippets in order for this webpage to fully function.

 - Study materials provided by [edX Bootcamp](https://www.edx.org/course/skills-bootcamp-in-front-end-web-development).

+- Special thanks to [SheCodes](https://cheatsheets.shecodes.io/cheatsheets/bootstrap) for providing Bootstrap cheatsheet that helped me during my head scratching moments.

 - Table of Contents was Created with the Visual Studio Code Extension 'Markdown TOC' available [here](https://marketplace.visualstudio.com/items?itemName=dumeng.markdown-toc).